lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > consortium blog: once to announce the project, and one to write up
 > what you achieved.

-We will reply on the main R, Software Sustainability Institut and Software/Data Carpentry discussion channels to advertise the instructor course.
-The material is available CC-BY license.
-The names of the newly trained instructors will be advertised widely for them further disseminate what they have learned.
-The event will broadcast the course and its outcome broadly over social media and through blog posts on the R consortium, Software Carpentry blogs, ...
+We will rely on the main R, Software Sustainability Institut and Software/Data Carpentry discussion channels to advertise the instructor course.
+The material is available CC-BY license; so will any additional material prepared for this R-specific event.
+The names of the newly trained instructors will be advertised widely for them to further disseminate what they have learned.
+The event will broadcast the course and its outcome broadly over social media and through blog posts on the R consortium, Software Carpentry blogs and local communities.